Dragonfly 3

 The surfaces of dragonfly’s wings are not smooth.
 They have small pocket like ridges that catch even the slightest gust of wind to take flight.
 Although the rough surface poses a certain degree of aerodynamic drag, the dragonfly can move fast enough, and more importantly, have enough control in flight to make sure if it catches sight of its meal, it’s as good as eaten.
 Not many an insect escape its six legs once the chase begins, as it out-flies the prey and grabs it using its legs to eat them at ease.
 To make it as simple as possible, the legs are positioned in such a way that they form a pouch like shape.
 This helps grab prey leaving them with very little chance of an escape.

-READ MORE: Red Dragonfly
+READ MORE: Free Dragonfly Clip Art

 As the dragonfly flies a lot, it needs to both heat up and cool off and hence, the famous Obelisk pose.
 The muscles that flap its wings need to be warm at all times.